-If you have multiple sclerosis (MS), you may sometimes get muscle spasms, also called myoclonus.
-This is sudden jerking, quivering, or twitching of a muscle or group of muscles.
+Myoclonus might include sudden jerking, quivering, or twitching.
 You can have one episode or many in a row.
-And they can last as long as a few minutes.
+And they can last up to a few minutes.

 The types of myoclonus include:

-Cortical reflex myoclonus: This is the most common type of myoclonus.
-People who have this are prone to sudden jerk-like movements in their upper limbs and face.
+- Cortical reflex.
+Doctors think this is a kind of epilepsy.
+People who have it are prone to sudden jerk-like movements in their upper limbs and face.

-Palatal myoclonus: This is a tremor in the roof or soft palate of your mouth.
-Your face, tongue, diaphragm, and throat may be involved.
+- Palatal.
+This is a tremor in the roof or soft palate of your mouth.
+It may involve your face, tongue, diaphragm, and throat.
 These muscle twitches come fast.
-You could have as many as 150 a minute.
+You could have as many as 150 in a minute.
 Bursts of movement might happen while you sleep.

-Reticular reflex myoclonus: Twitching or jerking throughout your whole body can happen with this kind of myoclonus.
+- Reticular reflex.
+Twitching or jerking throughout your whole body can happen with this kind of myoclonus.
 Triggers include movements or something you see or hear.

-- In one part of the body or all over the body
+- In one part of your body or all over

 - Sometimes severe enough to get in the way of eating, speaking, or walking